-Additionally, we assume regularity in the temporal evolution of the object location to improve robustness and reduce uncertainty in the estimation compared to independently analysing subsequent images.
+In addition, we assume regularity in the temporal evolution of the object location to improve robustness and reduce uncertainty in the estimation compared to independently analyzing subsequent images.
 The regularity assumption mimics conditions encountered in clinical practice, where the objects, such as needle tips and microbubbles, are expected to follow a smooth trajectory without rapid jumps or jitter during insertions into soft tissue.
-This can be incorporated, while retaining computational efficiency, by a Kalman filter [18], [19] which is a flexible method for estimating the state (position, velocity, etc.) of a dynamic system.
-It has been classically utilised in engineering applications such as target tracking and navigation, but has been also extensively used in inverse problems and medical imaging [15], [19]-[23].
-The underlying idea of Kalman filtering is to update the estimate of the state at time step k+1 each time new data become available as opposed to smoothing, where the whole trajectory from time step 1 to k are updated as well.
+This can be incorporated, while retaining computational efficiency, by a Kalman filter [18], [19], which is a flexible method for estimating the state (position, velocity, and so on) of a dynamic system.
+It has been classically utilized in engineering applications such as target tracking and navigation but has also been extensively used in inverse problems and medical imaging [15], [19]-[23].
+The underlying idea of Kalman filtering is to update the estimate of the state at time step k + 1 each time new data become available as opposed to smoothing, where the whole trajectory from time step 1 to k is updated as well.
 It has the appealing property, as opposed to estimating the full posterior of all states, that the problem does not become intractable as the number of data points increases.

-We note, that Kalman filtering has earlier been utilised for a needle tracking problem in 3D [16] as well as for microbubble tracking in 2D [24].
-In [25], the authors track a wire tip using Kalman filter and perform an elevational position estimation from geometric markers.
-In this work we approach the problem in 3D with only a single set of measurements (per time point) from a linear array and combine it with a neural network in order to obtain reliable estimates on the elevation to correct the axial position in the 2D US image $\hat{x}$ .
-We evaluate the proposed method by tracking a point-source for simulated OpUS data and object trajectories with changing elevation.
-Robustness is evaluated with respect to increased noise in the measurement data and accuracy compared to positional estimation using only the pixel with maximum intensity in the OpUS image.
-Finally, we evaluate the method on experimental
+We note that Kalman filtering has earlier been utilized for a needle tracking problem in 3-D [16] as well as for microbubble tracking in 2-D [24].
+Takeshima et al. [25] tracked a wire tip using the Kalman filter and perform an elevational position estimation from geometric markers.
+In this work, we approach the problem in 3-D with only a single set of measurements (per time point) from a linear array and combine it with a neural network in order to obtain reliable estimates on the elevation to correct the axial position in the 2-D US image \hat{x} .
+We evaluate the proposed method by tracking a point source for simulated OpUS data and object trajectories with changing elevation.
+Robustness is evaluated with respect to increased noise in the measurement data and accuracy compared to positional estimation using only the pixel with maximum intensity (MI) in the OpUS image.
+Finally, we evaluate the method on experimental OpUS measurements.

-OpUS measurements.

 II.
-A KALMAN FILTER FOR OBJECT TRACKING AND OUT-OF-PLANE CORRECTION
+KALMAN FILTER FOR OBJECT TRACKING AND OUT-OF-PLANE CORRECTION

-A. Image formation and object tracking
+A. Image Formation and Object Tracking

-In the following we specifically consider a custom setup and simulation framework for a freehand optical ultrasound imaging system.
-That is, the US signal generation is modelled as pulse-echo imaging, where each source along the linear aperture emits a pressure wave, which reflects off the point scatterer and is detected by a single fibre-optic detector placed right next to the imaging aperture [17].
-We note that the tracking framework here can be generalised to any linear US array, where every source element also acts as a detector.
-Moreover, we consider in the following the tracking problem in a 3D space, that is we aim to determine the 3D coordinate x of the point-source.
-Given the recorded radiofrequency (RF) time series p, reconstruction of the 2D in-plane US image $\hat{x}$ is performed using a basic delay-and-sum algorithm (equivalent to dynamic focussing) [26].
+In the following, we specifically consider a custom setup and simulation framework for a freehand optical US imaging system, that is, the US signal generation is modeled as pulseecho imaging, where each source along the linear aperture emits a pressure wave, which reflects off the point scatterer and is detected by a single fiber-optic detector placed right next to the imaging aperture [17].
+We note that the tracking framework here can be generalized to any linear US array, where every source element also acts as a detector.
+Moreover, we consider in the following the tracking problem in a 3-D space, that is, we aim to determine the 3-D coordinate x of the point source.
+Given the recorded radio frequency (RF) time series p, the reconstruction of the 2-D in-plane US image \hat{x} is performed using a basic delay-and-sum algorithm (equivalent to dynamic focusing) [26].